 Everyone experiences anxiety differently, but there are some telltale ways that anxiety often manifests itself.
 “The number one way we can notice and identify anxiety is based on physical symptoms,” Winder says.
 “I explain this to clients as our own body’s alarm clock; it goes off and triggers physical symptoms to notify us of a perceived threat.”

-Some of the most common symptoms include stomach pain, nausea, rapid heart rate, difficulty breathing, weakness, sweating, muscle tension, sleep disturbances, skin breakouts, headaches, and heightened irritability.
+Some of the most common symptoms of anxiety include stomach pain, nausea, rapid heart rate, difficulty breathing, weakness, sweating, muscle tension, sleep disturbances, skin breakouts, headaches, and heightened irritability.

 “The body keeps the score,” Stark says.
 “Often we know rationally our life isn't in danger but our body instinctively has a fight or flight response like we’re being chased by a cheetah.”